types of paint

 • Due to the resin in oil-based paints, they typically dry harder and leave a durable film.

-• Unfortunately, this film means there isn’t much flexibility in the finish, making oil-based paints more liable to crack, flake or become brittle over time.
-Oil-based paints are also prone to yellowing.
+• There isn’t much flexibility in the finish, making oil-based paints more liable to crack, flake or become brittle over time.

 • Water-based paints are flexible and more effective at resisting damage from changing temperatures.